mame0521/2018MCM/README.md

 After the empirical test for 1960-2009, the $R^{2}$ suggest we have reliable predictions on GDP, NECP and total energy consumption.

-In PartⅡ, we set goals from both common side and independent side for four states based on our prediction and evaluation standard.
+In Part Ⅱ, we set goals from both common side and independent side for four states based on our prediction and evaluation standard.
 Finally, at the end of the paper,